Sanmen County: Climate

 Sanmen County has a subtropical monsoon climate, with long summers and dry, cold winters.
 Spring is short, with four distinct seasons that have abundant rainfall and is suitable for light, such as in southern Zhejiang.
 Zhejiang usually has humid summers while in the winter, it can get cold with slight humidity.
-Minimum monthly temperatures throughout the year, such as in January, tend to be on an average temperature of about 5.3 ℃; the highest monthly temperature in July tends to be on an average temperature of about 27.9 ℃; annual average temperature overall is usually 16.6 ℃, with a frost-free period of 242 days.
+Minimum monthly temperatures throughout the year, such as in January, tend to be on an average temperature of about 5.3 °C; the highest monthly temperature in July tends to be on an average temperature of about 27.9 °C; annual average temperature overall is usually 16.6 °C, with a frost-free period of 242 days.
 Seasonal distribution occurs throughout the year, through Spring and Autumn, with summer lasting more than four months, while winter usually lasts about two months.

-By the maritime monsoon, which can have abundant rainfall, the average annual rainfall is about 1645.3 mm, a larger interannual variability of precipitation, which has a interannual difference of up to 1200 mm.
+By the maritime monsoon, which can have abundant rainfall, the average annual rainfall is about 1645.3 mm, a larger interannual variability of precipitation, which has an interannual difference of up to 1200 mm.
 Changes in annual precipitation has two rainy seasons and two relatively opposing dry season of bimodal distribution, from March to June being the first rainy season; July has a relatively light rain period; from August to September by the typhoon season, it has the second rainy season in October - the second in February for the second period is relative to small drizzles.
 Marsh water mountain precipitation is most abundant, with Sanmen County being the storm center, with the average annual precipitation being about 1700 mm.
 The average annual sunshine is usually 1863.7 hours.